halworsen/grug/README.md

 ___

-Grug is a customizable Discord bot with composable and pluggable commands that are loaded as configurations at runtime.
+Grug is a customizable chat bot with composable and pluggable commands that are loaded as configurations at runtime.

 ## Grug commands